 8.8.4.3.3 Fatigue Resistance

 This publication recommends fatigue analysis based either on the Palmgren-Miner S-N approach or the fracture mechanics approach.
-API 2A-WSD provides recommended fatigue S-N curves that may be applied when utilizing materials specified therein.
+API RP 2A-WSD provides recommended fatigue S-N curves that may be applied when utilizing materials specified therein.
 However, when moving to higher strength material it is recommended that sound justification be established before accepting an S-N curve for design purposes.
 Such curves should be based on tests carried out on specimens of the appropriate material having micro-structures and weld profiles or notch effects (where appropriate) that model the general characteristics to be found in prototype components.
 Testing should be carried out under conditions consistent with the actual prototype operating environment with respect to loading frequency, area of application (in air, splash zone, submerged), level of cathodic protection, temperature, bioorganic environment, and stress level. curves should cover the range of variables where they have significance to design.

 The fracture mechanics approach to fatigue analysis should have reliable and pertinent fatigue crack growth data.
 As with S-N curves, the data should be gathered from the tests appropriate to the design situation on specimens having similar